Prolagus: Evolutionary history and ecology

 Prolagus likely evolved from the Oligocene-earliest Miocene genus Piezodus.
 The distribution of Prolagus between 20-8 million years ago extends from the Iberian Peninsula in the west to Anatolia in the east, extending as far north as central Germany, though it was absent from the Italian Peninsula.
 Early Prolagus species are thought to have inhabited subtropical swamp and wetland environments, with a similar ecology to the living marsh rabbit (Sylvilagus palustris).
 In many European Miocene localities remains of Prolagus are extraordinarily abundant, and Prolagus species probably played a key role as prey for many predators.
 During the late Miocene, Prolagus dispersed into North Africa due to the connection between Africa and Europe as a result of the Messinian salinity crisis.
 The range of Prolagus shifted southwards and substantially contracted outside of North Africa during the Pliocene, due to climatic cooling and increasing aridity, though the genus reached its highest species richness at 9 species due to habitat fragmentation leading to speciation.
 Prolagus first arrived in Corsica, Sardinia, and other Mediterranean islands at the early-late Pliocene boundary, likely due to an emergent land connection.
 The earliest remains of Prolagus on the islands are represented by the species P. figaro, ancestral to P. sardus.
 Among the last continental species of Prolagus is P. calpensis from the Early-Middle Pleistocene of the Iberian Peninsula.
-By the end of the Pleistocene, Prolagus was confined to Corsica, Sardinia and surrounding islands.
-The cause of the extinction of the mainland Prolagus species is not clear, but has been suggested to be due to increased predation pressure.
+By the beginning of the Late Pleistocene, Prolagus was confined to the single species P. sardus on Corsica, Sardinia and surrounding islands.
+While decline of the distribution Prolagus on the mainland of the continents was primarily driven by climatic change, the cause of the final extinction of the mainland Prolagus species is unclear, but one factor suggested is increased predation pressure.
+The Sardinian pika probably became extinct sometime between 393 BC (the timing of the last reliable radiocarbon date) and the 6th century AD, likely due to introductions of invasive species by humans.